MicrosoftDocs/terminal/TerminalDocs/customize-settings/profile-advanced.md

 ### Experimental show marks on scrollbar ([Preview](https://aka.ms/terminal-preview))

 Displays marks on the scrollbar when set to `true`.
+This is an experimental feature, and its continued existence is not guaranteed.

 **Property name:** `experimental.showMarksOnScrollbar`